 - Four Year Old Program - there are three teachers and no more than 20 - 24 children enrolled.

-- Young 5's Program - there is one teacher and no more than 6 - 8 children enrolled.
+- Kindergarten Transition Program - there is one teacher and no more than 8 - 12 children enrolled.

-- In addition there is one fully qualified teacher at the center each morning available to fill in wherever needed.
-University students that are interested in becoming teachers also work as Teacher Aides as needed.
+- In addition there is one fully qualified teacher at the center each morning available to fill in wherever needed, and our wonderful substitute teachers are always ready and available for us.